Marcus Dillistone: Academic Publications

 Development and psychometric evaluation of a Fatigability Index for full-time wheelchair users with spinal cord injury.

 Preferences of adults with spinal cord injury for widely used health-related quality of life and subjective well-being measures.

 A comparison of perceptions of quality of life among adults with spinal cord injury in the United States versus the United Kingdom.

 Royal Society of Medicine

 In September 2013, in recognition of his contribution to medical filmmaking, Dillistone was elected a Member of the Royal Society of Medicine.
 He is a key figure in the development of healthcare knowledge transfer, and on 30 April 2014 gave the keynote lecture at The Royal Society's annual conference on ethics.

 Awards

-Dillistone's films have won over fifty international awards, including: Winner IVCA Best Direction.
+Dillistone's films have won fifty-eight international awards, including: Winner IVCA Best Direction.